syncfusion-content/flutter-docs/Flutter/linear-gauge/linear-gauge-axis-labels.md

 ![set maximum labels position in axis track](images/axis-labels/label_offset.png)

-##  Maximum number of labels per 100 logical pixels
+##  Customize the maximum number of visible labels

 By default, a maximum of three labels are displayed for each 100 logical pixels in an axis.
 The maximum number of labels that should present within 100 logical pixels length can be customized using the maximumLabels property of the axis.